 To achieve a level tibial plateau three cuts are made in the tibia and a wedge of bone is removed.
 The cut ends of bone are compressed together which alters the angle of the top of the tibia and at the same time moves the front edge of the tibia further forwards.
 The bone is then held in its new position with a special ‘T’ shaped bone plate.
 This technique is technically difficult and requires investment in special instruments to make accurate cuts in the bone.
 The Vet Centre has invested in the necessary equipment and expertise and has been successfully performing this surgery since 2006.

-Excellent results have been achieved with this technique, with more rapid recovery times, less progression of arthritis and return to athletic function even in large breed dogs.
+Excellent results have been achieved with this technique, with more rapid recovery times, less progression of arthritis and return to athletic function in large breed dogs.